Davide1809/Password-Health-Tracker/README.md

 	•	Verified password strength logic with passwordStrength.test.js.
 	•	All tests are passing as of this commit.

-Documentazione di Deployment
+# 📜 Deployment Documentation
-# 📦 Containerizzazione (Docker)
+# 📦 Containerization (Docker)

-L'applicazione è suddivisa in due servizi containerizzati: Frontend (React + Nginx) e Backend (Flask + Gunicorn).
+The application is divided into two containerized services: Frontend (React + Nginx) and Backend (Flask + Gunicorn).

-1. Prerequisiti
+1. Prerequisites

-Docker installato.
+Docker installed.

-L'ID del tuo progetto Google Cloud (PROJECT_ID - es. password-health-tracker-1).
+Your Google Cloud Project ID (PROJECT_ID - e.g., password-health-tracker-1).

-2. Immagini Docker
+2. Docker Images

-Per eseguire la containerizzazione, usa i Dockerfile presenti nelle rispettive cartelle.
+To perform containerization, use the Dockerfiles located in their respective folders.

+Service	Dockerfile Path	Exposed Port	Notes
-Servizio	Percorso Dockerfile	Porta Esposta	Note Backend	backend/Dockerfile	5000	Esegue Flask con Gunicorn.
+Backend	backend/Dockerfile	5000	Runs Flask with Gunicorn.
-Frontend	frontend/Dockerfile	80	Esegue l'applicazione React servita da Nginx.
+Frontend	frontend/Dockerfile	80	Runs the React application served by Nginx.
-3. Build delle Immagini
+3. Image Build

-Esegui questi comandi dalla directory radice del progetto per costruire le immagini Docker e taggarle per Google Container Registry (GCR):
+Run these commands from the project root directory to build the Docker images and tag them for Google Container Registry (GCR):

 Bash
-PROJECT_ID="YOUR_PROJECT_ID" # Sostituisci con il tuo ID Progetto
+PROJECT_ID="YOUR_PROJECT_ID" # Replace with your Project ID

-# 1. Build del Backend (Python/Flask)
+# 1. Build the Backend (Python/Flask)
 echo "Building Backend Image..." docker build --platform linux/amd64 -t gcr.io/${PROJECT_ID}/password-backend:v1 ./backend

-# 2. Build del Frontend (React/Nginx)
+# 2. Build the Frontend (React/Nginx)
 echo "Building Frontend Image..." docker build --platform linux/amd64 -t gcr.io/${PROJECT_ID}/password-frontend:v1 ./frontend
-4. Push su Google Container Registry
+4. Push to Google Container Registry

-Dopo la build, devi caricare le immagini su GCR affinché Cloud Run possa accedervi:
+After the build, you must upload the images to GCR so that Cloud Run can access them:

 Bash
-# Autenticazione a Google Cloud (se necessario)
+# Authenticate to Google Cloud (if necessary)
 gcloud auth configure-docker

-# Push del Backend
+# Push the Backend
 docker push gcr.io/${PROJECT_ID}/password-backend:v1

-# Push del Frontend
+# Push the Frontend
 docker push gcr.io/${PROJECT_ID}/password-frontend:v1
-# 🚀 Deployment su Google Cloud Run
+# 🚀 Deployment on Google Cloud Run

-Cloud Run viene utilizzato per ospitare i microservizi.
-Il Frontend funge da Proxy Inverso (Reverse Proxy) grazie alla configurazione Nginx, indirizzando le richieste /api/* al servizio Backend.
+Cloud Run is used to host the microservices.
+The Frontend acts as a Reverse Proxy thanks to the Nginx configuration, routing /api/* requests to the Backend service.

-1. Prerequisiti di Cloud Run
+1. Cloud Run Prerequisites

-Google Cloud CLI (gcloud) installato e configurato.
+Google Cloud CLI (gcloud) installed and configured.

-Variabile d'ambiente MONGO_URI disponibile.
+The environment variable MONGO_URI must be available.

-2. Deployment del Servizio Backend (Flask)
+2. Deploying the Backend Service (Flask)

-Il backend necessita della variabile d'ambiente che punta al tuo cluster MongoDB.
+The backend requires the environment variable that points to your MongoDB cluster.

 Bash
-# Sostituisci con il tuo valore effettivo
+# Replace with your actual value
 MONGO_URI="mongodb+srv://..."

 echo "Deploying Backend Service..."